vianneyfaivre/vianneyfaivre.github.io/_posts/tech/2017/2017-08-17-java-8-how-to-filter-out-optional-absent-items-from-a-stream.md

 ---
 layout: post
-title: "Java 8: how to filter out Optional.absent() items from a stream"
+title: "Java 8: how to filter out non Optional#isPresent() items from a stream"
 categories: [tech]
 ---
 I use java.util.Optional a lot.